Mykola Ovsianiko-Kulikovsky: Hoax discovery

-Goldstein was branded a liar and a traitor to Soviet culture for his actions; in 1964 he emigrated from Ukraine to West Germany.
-He spent his remaining years teaching and working as a musicologist in Germany.
+Goldstein was branded a liar and a traitor to Soviet culture for his actions; he emigrated from the USSR in 1964 and lived in West Germany from 1969.
+He spent his remaining years teaching and working as a musicologist in Hamburg.

 The hoax was not acknowledged in some later publications.
 The work continues to be taught in courses on Ukrainian music at the major conservatories in Ukraine.

 Publication

 Ovsianiko-Kulikovsky: Symphony No. 21. full score, 22.2 x 30 cm 79pp.
 Moscow, Muzgiz, 1951.
 480 copies printed.

 Recording

 The Melodiya recording of the symphony has recently been reissued.